 (2) A member's responsibilities under this Rule may be fulfilled by any member, associate or employee of the member's firm, wherever located.

-(3) Sections 16.03 through 16.10 do not apply to (a) a member when he or she provides legal services or engages in or gives instructions in respect of any of the activities described in section 16.04 on behalf of his or her employer, (b) a member (i) who is engaged as an agent by the lawyer for a client to provide legal services to the client, or (ii) to whom a matter for the provision of legal services is referred by the lawyer for the client when the client's lawyer has complied with sections 16.03 through 16.10, or (c) a member providing legal services as part of a duty counsel program sponsored by a non-profit organization, except where the member engages in or gives instructions in respect of the receiving, paying or transferring of funds other than an electronic funds transfer.
-16.03 A member who is retained by a client as described in section 16.02(1) must obtain and record, with the applicable date, the following information: (1) for individual (a) the client's full name, (b) the client's home address and home telephone number,
+(3) Sections 16.03 through 16.10 do not apply to

+(a) a member when he or she provides legal services or engages in or gives instructions in respect of any of the activities described in section 16.04 on behalf of his or her employer,

+(b) a member

+(i) who is engaged as an agent by the lawyer for a client to provide legal services to the client, or or

+(ii) to whom a matter for the provision of legal services is referred by the lawyer for the client when the client's lawyer has complied with sections 16.03 through 16.10,

+(c) a member providing legal services as part of a duty counsel program sponsored by a non-profit organization, except where the member engages in or gives instructions in respect of the receiving, paying or transferring of funds other than an electronic funds transfer.

+16.03 A member who is retained by a client as described in section 16.02(1) must obtain and record, with the applicable date, the following information:

+(1) for individual

-- (c) the client's occupation or occupations, and - (d) the address and telephone number of the client's place of work or employment, where applicable; - (2) for organizations - (a) the client's full name, business address and business telephone number, - (b) other than a financial institution, public body or reporting issuer, the organization's incorporation or business identification number and the place of issue of its incorporation or business identification number, if applicable, - (c) other than a financial institution, public body or a reporting issuer, the general nature of the type of business or businesses or activity or activities engaged in by the client, where applicable, and - (d) the name and position of and contact information for the individual who is authorized to provide and gives instructions to the member with respect to the matter for which the member is retained. - (3) If the client is acting for or representing a third party, information about the third party as set out in sections 16.03(1) and 16.03(2) as applicable.
+(a) the client's full name, (b) the client's home address and home telephone number, (c) the client's occupation or occupations, and (d) the address and telephone number of the client's place of work or employment, where applicable;

+(2) for organizations

+(a) the client's full name, business address and business telephone number, (b) other than a financial institution, public body or reporting issuer, the organization's incorporation or business identification number and the place of issue of its incorporation or business identification number, if applicable, business or businesses or activity or activities engaged in by the client, where applicable, and